• Skip to main content

 1. Always wash your veggies before cooking.

 2. Carrots: Peel carrots, cut in half, cut into carrots sticks then cut into cubes.
 Put in pan on low heat with olive oil, salt and pepper.
 Give it a stir.
-Cover and cook on low for 5 minutes.
+Cover and cook on low for 5-10 minutes, depending on how large your carrots pieces are.
 Turn heat off and let sit, covered, a few more minutes.
+Test tenderness with a fork.
 They will be about 90% done and they’ll continue cooking later when we add the zucchini.

 3. Zucchini: While carrots are cooking, start on your zucchini.
 Same method as carrots.
 Cut into zucchini sticks and then cubes.